American School of Milan: Technology

 All classrooms are equipped with interactive whiteboards and there is Wi-Fi throughout the school.
 In the Elementary school, students use iPads as part of their school day, while from Grade 6 and up, students use personal laptops.

 After-School Activities

 ASM offers a variety of after-school activities.
 Active or sport activities include swimming, tennis, golf, gymnastics, rock climbing, karate, taekwondo, soccer, and middle school and varsity sports (basketball, athletics, soccer, volleyball, golf, badminton, tennis).
 Creative options include yearbook, the elementary and upper school musicals, violin and band/orchestra, while academic options include chess, Model United Nations (MUN), technology, SAT Math & English Prep and Italian Math Prep for Italian Terza Media Exam.

 Volunteering

-After the recent earthquake in Central Italy, ASM organized a fundraising event to help the victims of the Amatrice earthquake.
+After the 2016 earthquake in Central Italy, ASM organized a fundraising event to help the victims of the Amatrice earthquake.
 In June 2016 and 2017, a group of students went to Nuwakot District in Nepal to help rebuild a school that was destroyed by the Gorkha earthquake in 2015.
 Most recently in June 2018, students traveled to Puerto Rico to help communities rebuild following Hurricane Maria.